MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deal-flows.md

 Review the following prerequisite before you start using deals flow analysis:

 - Verify that at least two snapshots have been created for the forecast.
-To learn more, see [Take snapshots daily](take-snapshots-daily.md).
+To learn more, see [Take snapshot daily](take-snapshots-daily.md).

 **View and understand a deals flow**